 For the reduction of smoke development and flame-spread of combustible cable-jacketing, fire retardants are applied.

 Involves the application of paints or plasters to ensure that substrates like LPG vessels are protected and remain operable.

-Used for the same purpose as spray fireproofing.
+Used for the same purpose as spray fireproofing for fire stopping.
 Cladding materials include vermiculite, gypsum and perlite.

 Fireproofing materials are used in the protection of speciality valves as well as other items require protection from heat and fire.